manjususan11/TT_AmiGO/README.md

 ![image](https://user-images.githubusercontent.com/70334232/178342181-ca96390a-dacc-4114-a41a-da46813e8d96.png)

-* Karate config file : It is the core controller of Karate framework where the execution starts and the config file controls environment selection, secret handling and resource handlings and many more controlling tasks
+* Karate config file : It is the core controller of Karate framework where the execution starts and the config file controls environment selection, secret handling and resource handling and many more controlling tasks
 ![image](https://user-images.githubusercontent.com/70334232/178342328-36ed7c82-3ee1-4754-9a69-fc7766cd143e.png)

-* Resource file : The additional resource handlings such as validating out put of a an API response , handling the payload, passing one API response as input to other API etc. For demo purpose a schema file is defined as one of resource file
+* Resource file : The additional resource handling such as validating out put of a an API response , handling the payload, passing one API response as input to other API etc. For demo purpose a schema file is defined as one of resource file
 ![image](https://user-images.githubusercontent.com/70334232/178342413-5428d254-691d-4e88-9b3c-e75dc628e6ae.png)

-* Helpers : Helpers are direction agents who helps the script in understanding where to find the resources, reusable function and other constants
+* Helpers : Helpers are direction agents who help the script in understanding where to find the resources, reusable function and other constants
 ![image](https://user-images.githubusercontent.com/70334232/178342531-3d8fe723-16e2-4ccc-ac4c-5cc724d4bc09.png)